jklayman/DSC-232-Project/README.md

 ## Model 1: TF_IDF

 We first chose to make a TF-IDF model, which would quantify the words of the review text and search for words that tended to appear more in positive reviews than negative reviews, and vice versa.
 We hoped that this model would reveal common buzzwords that were often used to either praise or criticize games.
 To prepare our data for this model, we tokenized the review text, removed common stopwords and special characters, and ran a simple lemmatizer to group words with similar roots.
 Then we split our data into training and test sets and got to training.
 We used a pipeline of TF-IDF and a random forest classifier for binary classification, trained the model on our training data, then evaluated it for AUC

+## Model 2: Word2Vec Embeddings/Logistic Regression

+We adopted a Word2Vec + Logistic Regression model to better capture the semantic richness of the review text, which we believed could enhance classification accuracy.
+Logistic regression was chosen for its effectiveness in sentiment analysis tasks.
+To preserve important linguistic context for the embeddings, we applied lighter preprocessing than in other models.
+Given the original class imbalance, we performed undersampling to reduce positive review bias, with additional downsampling to accelerate hyperparameter tuning.
+Tuning was used to optimize model performance, and we validated the final configuration on the full downsampled dataset to assess its effectiveness.

 ## Conclusion
 This is where you do a mind dump on your opinions and possible future directions.
 Basically what you wish you could have done differently.
 Here you close with final thoughts.